 The beauty of Ymir area in Summer

-Just a mere 20 minute drive from our Lodge, Nelson is the draw for tourism to the area.
+Just a mere 20 minute drive from our Lodge, Nelson is the tourist draw to the area.
 And rightly so, it is a beautiful town with well maintained historic buildings, amazing restaurants, shops, places to stay and of course Kootenay Lake.

 But if you like to get away from the crowds and explore the area’s undiscovered beauty, spend some time South of Nelson where our Lodge is located.